Performers Information for 2010 / 2011 |

 that the Laughing Horse has run free venues at the Edinburgh Fringe, and in that time the

-Free festival has grown from a single venue to 17 seperate venues and 31 performance
+Free festival has grown from a single venue to 15 separate venues and 32 performance

 spaces, making it one of the biggest organisations at the Fringe.
-In 2009 there were over
+In 2010 there were 304

 The Free Festival